apetros/sps-cut/content/post/2020_phd_position_rte/index.md

 ## About the candidate:

+The position is open for national, EU, and international candidates.
 The ideal candidate must have:

 - A Masters degree in applied mathematics, electrical engineering, control engineering, computational mathematics, or a related field
 - A strong background in numerical analysis